top of page

 Hanabi (Firework)

-Dancing in Japan is not illegal but club dancing is treated as a moral threat according to the Japanese law written in 1948.
+Dancing in Japan is not illegal, but club dancing is treated as a moral threat according to Japanese law, which was written in 1948.
 After the incident of police club raiding in 2012, clubbers in Tokyo now only bob their heads to the beat.
 No one dares to dance.
-My idea is to propose a club where creative dancing is introduced.
+I propose a club where creative dancing is introduced.
 The combination of traditional and club dancing allows people to have a good time without fear.
 It serves as a place where old and new generations come together to fill up the gaps and preserve the precious traditions of Japan.

-A hybrid between art and design, the Rethinking Tokyo series depicts visionary spaces of freedom in Tokyo, Japan.
+The Rethinking Tokyo series is a hybrid of art and design, depicting visionary spaces of freedom in Tokyo, Japan.

 bottom of page